learn-co-curriculum/dsc-regression-model-evaluation/README.md

 # Coefficient of Determination

 ## Introduction
 For linear regression analysis, as we saw earlier, the straight does not **fully** describe the relationship between variables and there is always some error.
-In general, you'll want to determing a "goodness of fit"-measure of the fitted line.
+In general, you'll want to determine a "goodness of fit"-measure of the fitted line.
 In this lesson, you'll learn about the "R-Squared"($R^2$) measure, also known as the Coefficient of Determination.

 ## Objectives
 You will be able to: